SuleimanFarah/sunpy/GSOC/2021/GSoC-2021-Amarjit-Singh-Gaba.md

   - *June 29, 2021 - July 7, 2021*

-    My sister is getting married, so I won’t be available during this time period.
+    My sister is getting married, so I won't be available during this time period.
 (I understand the time period is long, but brown weddings aren't a one day event lol!)

   - *July 8, 2021 - July 12, 2021*